ajsween/defender-db-simulated-attacks/README.md

 - TLS 1.2 minimum required
 - Network isolation through dedicated subnet

-## Cost Optimization
+## Cost Management & Optimization

-This template is configured for the most cost-effective SQL Managed Instance deployment suitable for testing and simulations:
+This template is configured for reliable SQL Managed Instance deployment suitable for testing and security simulations.
+Here's the cost breakdown and optimization options:

 ### Configuration Choices

-- **Compute**: 2 vCores (minimum allowed) instead of 4+ vCores
+- **Compute**: 4 vCores (standard configuration) for reliable performance
-  - Reduces compute costs by ~50% compared to default configurations
+  - Provides good balance between cost and performance
-  - Sufficient for testing, development, and security simulations
+  - Sufficient for testing, development, and security simulations with multiple concurrent connections

 - **License Type**: `BasePrice` instead of `LicenseIncluded`
   - Allows use of Azure Hybrid Benefit if you have existing SQL Server licenses